Frogzalcoatl/mcbedrock-give-xtra/CONTRIBUTING.md

 # mcbedrock-gametest-starter
 A template repository for getting started with scripting gametest modules for Minecraft: Bedrock Edition.
+This template has been edited for addon development.
+To view the original, click [here](https://github.com/sunshinekitsune/mcbedrock-gametest-starter).

 ## Features
 * Typescript configured for ES2023.